mitchdz/ubuntu_20.10_vfio_gpu_passthrough/README.md

 IOMMU Group 17 03:00.0 Non-Volatile memory controller [0108]: Samsung Electronics Co Ltd NVMe SSD Controller SM981/PM981/PM983 [144d:a808]
 ```

 I am paying attention to the numbers before (rev a1), those are the PCI device IDs.
 I want to tell vfio to grab these PCI devices.
-So again we will modify /etc/default/grub as such:
+So again we will modify /etc/default/grub by adding `vfio-pci.ids=10de:1e87,10de:10f8` to GRUB_CMDLINE_LINUX as such:

 ```
 ---